-This flavor was very much like the Wildberry Good Greens Bar, but with a chocolate coating and a slightly natural sour flavor from the raspberries.
+This flavor was very much like the Wildberry Good Greens Bar, but with a chocolate coating.
+It also has a slightly natural sour flavor from the raspberries.

 Pleasantly fragrant!
 I loved the potent mint taste combined with the chocolate, and it went surprisingly well with the fruity notes in the bar – slightly contrasting, but it still flowed.

 Chocolate, chocolate, chocolate.
 The chewy “bar” underpinnings of this Greens Bar flavor were just a barely their reminder that you weren’t eating a chocolate dessert.